jiminhsieh/note-of-how-to-learn-faster-and-better/README.md

 	* https://en.wikipedia.org/wiki/Double-loop_learning
 * defensive reasoning
 	* avoid embarrassment or thread, feeling vulnerable or incompentent
-* expoused theories vs theories-in-use
+* espoused theories vs theories-in-use

-* Change has to start at the top because otherwise defensive senior managers are liekly to disown any transformantion in reasoning patterns comming from below.
+* Change has to start at the top because otherwise defensive senior managers are likely to disown any transformation in reasoning patterns coming from below.

 ## How to Teach Employees Skills They Don't know They Lack
 * Get unconscious incompetence on the learning agenda.
-* Here trainser should make sure she focuses on not just the 10 misses but also any correct answers that she can admit were lucky gusses.
+* Here the trainer should make sure she focuses on not just the 10 misses but also any correct answers that she can admit were lucky guesses.
 * Saying "I don't know" is always better than pretending to know something

-## The Best Leaders Are Greta Teachers
+## The Best Leaders Are Great Teachers
 * Lessons
 	* professionalism
 	* points of craft